800,000+ customers

 From the moment the suspension is terminated, you are immediately required to have car insurance and a valid MOT.
 If you do not have a valid MOT, the fine is €140.
 For not having an insurance certificate, the fine is €600.

-If you do intend to drive your vintage car during the winter then you cannot make use of the transitional arrangement.
+If you do plan to drive your vintage car during the winter then you cannot make use of the transitional arrangement.
 Are you currently already making use of the regulation, but are you planning to drive during the winter months then you can deregister.
 You are then obliged to pay the normal rate for the whole year (from January 1).
 The tax paid, you don't get a refund.
-This means that you have to pay a lot extra for one month of driving.
+This means you have to pay a lot extra for one month of driving.
 To save costs, you can choose to opt out of the oldtimer for the scheme after December.
 This means you only have to store the vintage car in December and pay the regular tax for the upcoming year starting in January.

 Customers about Alpina

-klantenvertellenMade possible by klantenvertellen.nl
+customer storiesMade possible by klantenvertellen.nl

 See all reviews